kubernetes/community/contributors/devel/sig-architecture/validation-suites.md

 capability and the more lengthy community discussion of whether the validation suite should be promoted to become a Conformance profile or merged into the base Conformance Tests can be deferred.
 Validation suites allow the Kuberentes e2e testing team to rapidly create test suites for a variety of use cases.
-They may also be used to identify a group of tests that validate functionality on an optional platform such as Kuberenetes on Windows.
 Kubernetes SIG groups are welcome to define Validation suites as needed.
-Validation suites should not be confused with [Conformance Tests](../sig-architecture/conformance-tests.md) which refers to the SIG Architecture core set of interoperable features that all conformant Kubernetes clusters must support.
+Validation suites should not
+be confused with [Conformance Tests](../sig-architecture/conformance-tests.md) which refers to the SIG Architecture core set of interoperable features that all conformant Kubernetes clusters must support.
 However, it is important to note that